gldeng/mpc-controller/README.md

 - take measures to deal with failed tasks
 - take measures to avoid double-spend, maybe introduce SPE(single-participant-execution) strategy or consensus
 - take measures to deal with package lost and disorder arrival
+- add RetryFnExponential to enable retry in limit number of times.
 - ...